protocolbuffers/protobuf/README.md

 Overview
 --------

-Protocol Buffers (a.k.a., protobuf) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+Protocol Buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 You can learn more about it in [protobuf's documentation](https://protobuf.dev).